Yedomon/fungal_genomics/README.md

 # Fungal Genomics

+- #### [Morphological and molecular characterization of Fusarium tricinctum causing postharvest fruit rot of pumpkin in Korea](https://link.springer.com/article/10.1007/s10327-018-0803-6) |  For Mrs Chin Paper

 - #### [Repetitive Elements Contribute to the Diversity and Evolution of Centromeres in the Fungal Genus Verticillium](https://mbio.asm.org/content/11/5/e01714-20)